fiizzy/Feature-Notifier/README.md

 ## Feature Notifiers

-There are currently 4 unique and highly customizable feature notifiers in this package with slightly different implementations.
+There are four(4) unique and highly customizable feature notifiers available in this package with slightly different implementations.

 #### 1. Bar Notifier